Since 1913, character has been at the centre of a Crescent School education.

 Our commitment to character continues.

-Crescent’s Strategic Plan 2015-2020 and our Strategic Academic Plan, The Crescent Way, reaffirm our commitment to character development.
+Crescent’s Strategic Priorities 2020-2024 and our Strategic Academic Plan, The Crescent Way, reaffirm our commitment to character development.
 We continue to reflect on ways to improve how we incorporate character into our day-to-day work through our partnerships, faculty research initiatives and professional development.